hyperledger/indy-hipe/text/connection-protocol/README.md

 The _inviter_ gives provisional connection information to the _invitee_.
 The _invitee_ uses provisional information to send a DID and DIDDocument to the _inviter_.
 The _inviter_ uses sent DIDDocument information to send a DID and DIDDocument to the _invitee_.
+The *invitee* sends the *inviter* an ack or any other message that confirms the response was received.

 ## 0. Invitation to Connect
 [0-invitation]: #1-invitation